-Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1024 Developmental Reading II and DENG 1054 Developmental English II is a prerequisite for all courses unless otherwise noted.
+Required placement test scores (see Admissions and Placement chapter) or successful completion of DRDG 1034 Foundations of Reading and DENG 1064 Foundations of Writing is a prerequisite for all courses unless otherwise noted.

 GEOG 1133 World Geography

 This survey course's content emphasizes the relationship of human beings to their geographic environment.
 Students study various climatic and geographic regions of the world in relation to their influence on human activity.